kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 }
 ```

 Page-definitions method are shown in the log and the riport too.
 The shown name can be customize with `@Name` annotation.
-The page-definitions `@Name` annotation is the prefix of the methods name.
+The input parameter in page-definitions `@Name` annotation will be the prefix of the methods name.